orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Needs to know when to cache the results, if they're IO or nondeterministic?

 - Different levels of execution.
-	- [FULL R] Say we run classes because we flag them as `initializer`?
+	- [FULL RUNTIME] Say we run classes because we flag them as `initializer`?
 Then we execute all code inside. (actual execution)
-	- Then for other methods, we just run it with the abstract class just put on the variable.
+	- [ABSTRACT INTERPRETATION] Then for other methods, we just run it with the abstract class just put on the variable.
 And only call all other initializer methods like =/:.

+- But we also want to support large functions just partially running them and storing the partial stuff

 Actually Running
 - Store objects in cache, but which ones do we use for then providing the value?
 Might not be constant.